prescriptive-analytics/starter-kit/readme.md

 ## 4. For submission, please run `python submit.py`, make sure:

-- you are running the experiments in the way that is required by the competition.
+- You are running the simulation for 840 time steps (60 simulation days in simulator).

 - This script will run 10 times of the experiments.